-Spinocerebellar Ataxia type 1 (SCA-1) disease is caused by a CAG repeat that encodes a polyglutamine tract in Ataxin-1.
-Previous studies demonstrate a gain-of-function mechanism underlies this disease.
-The glutamine expansion alters its interactions with capicua and RBM17, regulators of RNA transcription and splicing, respectively.
-Successful RNA-seq projects have identified significant changes in RNA transcription and splicing between healthy and diseased mice.
-Recently, these researchers have demonstrated the ability to deliver an artificial oligonucleotide that knocks down Ataxin-1 RNA levels concomitantly reducing protein levels, significantly reducing the disease phenotype.
-They have created and are creating new mouse models to identify and group transcriptome changes via RN-seq.
-The researchers will use this information to continue their search for influenced pathways and identify transcriptional regulatory sequences.
-During 2020, several new models will be sent for RNA-seq and will need to be analyzed and compared to the existing datasets.
-This will continue to refine the understanding of SCA-1.
-The University of Minnesota Genomics Center will perform RNA-seq.
-MSI staff assist with bioinformatics analysis and support and MSI resources are used for data storage and analysis.
-The software MacVector and Sequencher are used to design qPCR targets found in the RNA-seq data; MacVector is used during routine molecular biology.
+Spinocerebellar Ataxia type 1 (SCA-1) disease is caused by the expansion of a CAG repeat that encodes a polyglutamine tract in Ataxin-1.
+Previous studies demonstrated a gain-of-function mechanism underlies this disease.
+The glutamine expansion alters its interactions with capicua and RBM17, regulators of RNA transcription and splicing respectively.
+Successful RNA-seq projects have identified significant changes in RNA transcription and splicing patterns between healthy and diseased mice.
+This group has demonstrated the ability to deliver an artificial oligonucleotide that knocks down Ataxin-1 RNA levels, concomitantly reducing protein levels, significantly reducing the disease phenotype.